praekelt/django-object-tools/README.rst

 6. Set tool name to ``delete``.
 This has to be a unique name identifying the tool.
 This is used to uniquely identify the tool internally and for instance to setup permissions.

-7. Set label to ``Delete All``.
+7. Set label to ``Delete all``.
 The label is displayed within admin and not the name, thus allowing you to specify a more verbose, user friendly label.

 9. Implement ``view`` method.
 This is the brains of your tool.
 The ``view`` method is called when the user executes your tool, so your tool logic would go here.
 This can be any view like code, as long as it returns an ``HttpResponse`` object.
 In this case we wrap Django's builtin ``delete_selected`` to provide the form, logic and template code to perform the actual delete.